 12.1 Each Contracting Party shall promptly notify the other Contracting Parties of any emergency situation relevant to the functioning of the GMS railway network.
 The Parties shall cooperate and provide mutual assistance in order to resolve any such situation.

-12.2 Accidents occurring in the process of railway transport through the territory of a Contracting Party shall be promptly notified to the GMRA Secretariat and to all other Contracting Parties and shall be investigated and handled in line with the laws and regulations of the Contracting Party where the accident took place.
+12.2 Accidents occurring in the process of railway transport through the territory of a Contracting Party shall be promptly and formally notified, by the Contracting Party where the accident took place, to the GMRA Secretariat and to all other Contracting Parties and shall be investigated and handled in line with the laws and regulations of the Contracting Party where the accident took place.
 All related Contracting Parties shall work cooperatively to facilitate the investigation and to address the consequences of the accident.
 After the conclusion of the investigation, the investigating Contracting Party shall inform the GMRA Secretariat and all other Contracting Parties about the results of the investigation.

 Part III: Facilitation of Border Crossing Formalities